dlitz/bash-shellshock/README.md

 bash-shellshock wrapper
 =======================

-This is a small wrapper around /bin/bash that refuses to start bash (or optionally strips bad environment variables and continues) if any environment variables start with '('.
+This is a small wrapper around /bin/bash that refuses to start bash if any environment variables start with '('.
+It can also be run in a log-only mode and a mode that strips these 'bad' environment variables.

 You can install this as a temporary workaround if you don't fully trust the latest patches for CVE-2014-6271 and CVE-2014-7169, which (as of 2014-09-25)